sravanpannala/EndeavourOS-calamares/README.md

 # calamares extra-modules, installer-scripts, branding and module configuration files for EndeavourOS install process

-New merged repository structure (october 2021) by joekamprad this repo now holds all needed files for the install process.
+<small> New merged repository structure (october 2021) by joekamprad this repo now holds all needed files for the install process. </small>

 [![Maintenance](https://img.shields.io/maintenance/yes/2022.svg)]()